-What is the theme of the Countryfile Calendar competition?
+What is the theme of the Countryfile Calendar for 2021 competition?

 What is the official charity for the Countryfile Calendar?

-The best 12 will then make up the Countryfile Calendar for 2020, which will be sold in aid of the BBC Children in Need appeal.
+The best 12 will then make up the Countryfile Calendar for 2021, which will be sold in aid of the BBC Children in Need appeal.
+2020 marks the 40th anniversary of BBC Children in Need.

 How is the winner chosen?